moinsen-dev/agents/README.md

 - **whimsy-injector** - After UI/UX changes
 - **experiment-tracker** - When feature flags are added

+## 🛠️ Customizing Agents for Your Studio

+See [`CLAUDE.md`](./CLAUDE.md) for detailed guidelines on creating and customizing agents for your specific needs.

+## 🆕 Enhanced Features

+This collection works seamlessly with the [`claude-agents`](https://github.com/your-username/claude-agents) NPM tool, which provides:

+- **Dynamic GitHub Integration**: Always fetch the latest agents directly from repositories
+- **Interactive CLI**: User-friendly prompts for selecting agents by department or individually
+- **Multiple Installation Modes**: Support for global, project-specific, or custom paths
+- **Repository Flexibility**: Support for multiple agent repositories, including private ones

 ## 💡 Best Practices

 1. **Let agents work together** - Many tasks benefit from multiple agents
 2. **Be specific** - Clear task descriptions help agents perform better
 3. **Trust the expertise** - Agents are designed for their specific domains
 4. **Iterate quickly** - Agents support the 6-day sprint philosophy

+## 🤝 Contributing

+To improve existing agents or suggest new ones:
+1. Use the customization checklist in `CLAUDE.md`
+2. Test thoroughly with real projects
+3. Document performance improvements
+4. Share successful patterns with the community

+## 📊 Agent Performance

+Track agent effectiveness through:
+- Task completion time
+- User satisfaction
+- Error rates
+- Feature adoption
+- Development velocity

 ## 🔧 Technical Details